 The program is built on the scientist-practitioner model.
-It is currently accredited by the Quebec Order of Psychologists (OPQ), the Canadian Psychological Association (CPA), and the American Psychological Association (APA).
-Note: The APA will cease to accredit all Canadian programs in 2015.
+It is currently accredited by the Quebec Order of Psychologists (OPQ) and the Canadian Psychological Association (CPA).

 The PhD program aims to develop graduates who:

 - Contribute to the advancement of knowledge in the field of counselling psychology.

 - Take a leadership role in community, professional and university organizations in counselling psychology.

 The PhD in Counselling Psychology detailed program information page contains additional information about the program: (Our Mission - Our Expectations - Our Clinical Training Resources - Our Support Systems - Our Students - Our Graduates at a Glance - Our Faculty - Our Accreditations - Program Outcomes).

 PhD in Counselling Psychology applicants are advised that, in accordance with the Quebec Order of Psychology (OPQ), Canadian Psychological Association (CPA), and American Psychological Association (APA) criteria for doctoral program accreditation, all doctoral candidates must have a solid grounding in the history of psychology, biological basis of behaviour, developmental psychology, abnormal psychology, the social-cultural aspects and determinants of behavior, cognitive-affective psychology, psychological measurement and assessment, research methods, statistics, and personality.
 This is evaluated using the PhD Pre-Admission Academic Checklist.